E

 There is a common misconception that East Siberian Laikas would treat children as their prey because they are a hunting breed.
 The truth is quite the opposite of that.

 The East Siberian Laika is an outside dog breed that flourishes in large open spaces.
-So think twice before keeping it indoors.
+So please think twice before keeping it indoors.
 They require a protein-rich diet to mimic what their prey used to be in the wild.
 But overall, if you train them well and early, they’ll make a loyal and protective companion.

 Maintenance And Grooming

-East Liberian Laikas have a very dense, heavily layered coat that is well suited for the harsh winters of Siberia.
+East Liberian Laikas have a very dense, heavily layered coat that is well-suited for the harsh winters of Siberia.
 They shed their hair often, another reason keeping them indoors might be problematic.
 Especially during the summer and fall seasons, these animals shed heavily, so be prepared with a heavy-duty vacuum.
 You must brush them daily during these seasons.
 In the colder months, even once a week should be okay.
 Use a pin brush, a slicker brush, or a metal comb to brush them, based on whatever suits your dog better.

 In terms of bathing, you shouldn’t have to bathe them more than once or twice a year, unless they spend a lot of time outdoors and get especially dirty.
 Always use a mild shampoo and lather them thoroughly to remove any dirt in their dense fur.
 These canines also have hair between their toes and on their foot pads that should be trimmed every once in a while.
 Trim their toenails every few weeks and clean their ears once a week.
 They should not be shaved unless a vet recommends it.